bvt3/Udacity/Cloud-DevOps-using-Microsoft-Azure/Project1/README.md

 4. Install [Terraform](https://www.terraform.io/downloads.html)

 ### Instructions
-####1.
-Running the Packer template:
+1. Running the Packer template:

     a.
 Open the server.json file, in line 3, 4, and 5, you need to supply the client id, secret and subscription id from your Azure account respectively.

     b.
-The Packer is dependent to an existing resource group, by default the resource group name is "PackerImages" in line 6, you need to pre-create this, using the command below: az group create --name PackerImages --location southcentralus
+The Packer is dependent to an existing resource group, by default the resource group name is "PackerImages" in line 6, you need to pre-create this, using the Azure CLI command:  az group create --name PackerImages --location southcentralus

     c.
 The location is set by default to "South Central US", change this if necessary.

+    d.
+Once you have created the resource group, run the packer command:  packer build server.json

 3. Running the Terraform template:

+    a.
+There are three files related to terraform, these are the main.tf, variables.tf and output.tf.
+You can run directly the terraform plan using the command:  terraform apply "solution.plan"

+    b.

 ### Output
 Below is the expected output of the terraform apply command, these are defined from output.tf, the azurerm_lb_frontend_ip_configuration and vm_name output variables.

 Outputs:

 azurerm_lb_frontend_ip_configuration = tolist([
   {